arnab20ghosh/iamarnabg/docs/companies/nice.md

 ### ***My job***

 My job here was majorly updating the documentation for the new releases.
 Along with this, I reviewed the UI statements like error messages and warning messages.
-I also documented REST and SOAP APIs that were exposed for the customers.
-I attended planning meetings and regular scrum meetings to stay updated with the development, define scope of technical writing work.
+I also documented REST and SOAP APIs that were exposed to the customers.
+I attended planning meetings and regular scrum meetings to stay updated with the development, define the scope of technical writing work.

 ### ***Roles and responsibilities***